JuanPDiazL/SMPG/docs/index.md

 # Tecnical Documentation

-This documentation is intended to provide a technical overview of the QSMPG tool.
+This documentation is intended to provide a technical overview of the SMPG tool.
 Providing information on how the plugin works, what it uses to work, and a breakdown of its functionality.

 If you want to learn more specific details about the code, head to the implementation of the classes and functions you want to learn about.